-Search and view newspaper pages from 1880-1922 and find information about American newspapers published from 1690-present.
+Search America's historic newspaper pages from 1789-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.

 To date, over 200,000 pages of California newspapers have been digitized.
 Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress as part of the National Digital Newspaper Program (NDNP).